gravitational/gravity/README.md

 # Gravity

-Gravity is a highly opinionated configuration of [Kubernetes](https://kubernetes.io/) along with tooling to improve compliance, security, simplicity and reduce operational overhead.
+Gravity is a highly opinionated configuration of [upstream Kubernetes](https://kubernetes.io/), along with tooling to improve compliance, security, simplicity and reduce operational overhead.

 |Project Links| Description
 |---|----